Dynamic reconfiguration of human brain networks during learning

 \subsection{Multilayer Network Modularity: Temporal Dynamics of Intra-Session Connectivity}

-In order to investigate the temporal evolution of modular architecture in human functional connectivity, we used a mutilayer network framework in which each layer consists of the network derived from a single time window.
+In order to investigate the temporal evolution of modular architecture in human functional connectivity, we used a mutilayer network framework in which each layer consists of a network derived from a single time window.
 Networks in consecutive layers therefore correspond to consecutive time windows.
 We linked networks in consecutive time windows by connecting each node in one window to itself in the previous and in the next windows (as shown in Figure 3A-B in the main text) \cite{Mucha2010}.
-We then performed community detection by optimizing a multilayer modularity (see the discussion below) \cite{Mucha2010} using the Louvain greedy algorithm (suitably adapted for this more general structure) on this multilayer network in order to assess the modular architecture in the temporal domain.
-A multilayer network was constructed for each individual and in each of the three experimental sessions.
+We constructed a multilayer network for each individual and in each of the three experimental sessions.
+We then performed community detection by optimizing a multilayer modularity (see the discussion below) \cite{Mucha2010} using the Louvain greedy algorithm (suitably adapted for this more general structure) on each multilayer network in order to assess the modular architecture in the temporal domain.

-In the previous examination of static network architecture, we used the wavelet correlation to assess functional connectivity.
-Unfortunately, more sensitive meausures of temporal association such as the spectral coherence are not appropriate over the long time scales assessed in the static investigation due to the nonstationarity of the fMRI time series\cite{Bullmore2003,Bullmore2004,Brammer1998}, and it is exactly for this reason that we have used the wavelet correlation for the investigation of aggregated (static) networks.
-However, over short temporal scales, such as those being used to construct the multilayer networks, fMRI signals in the context of the motor learning task that we study can be assumed to be stationary\cite{Friston1999}, so spectral measures such as the coherence are potential candidates for the measurement of functional association.
+Our examination of static network architecture, we used the wavelet correlation to assess functional connectivity.
+Unfortunately, more sensitive measures of temporal association such as the spectral coherence are not appropriate over the long time scales assessed in the static investigation due to the nonstationarity of the fMRI time series\cite{Bullmore2003,Bullmore2004,Brammer1998}, and it is exactly for this reason that we have used the wavelet correlation for the investigation of aggregated (static) networks.
+However, over short temporal scales such as those being used to construct the multilayer networks, fMRI signals in the context of the motor learning task that we study can be assumed to be stationary\cite{Friston1999}, so spectral measures such as the coherence are potential candidates for the measurement of functional association.